zettonaender/eqapotographiceq-gui/README.md

 Will probably release an executable soon.

 Update (11 November 2021):
--Added output folder option
+- Added output folder option
--Added safeguards for clipping
+- Added safeguards for clipping
--Added fix for "samples clipped!" error in EQ APO Benchmark
+- Added fix for "samples clipped!" error in EQ APO Benchmark

 For converting Equalizer Apo (or Peace) config to Graphic EQ for Wavelet. https://i.imgur.com/O6lKxec.png